 You’ll typically get step-by-step guidance and advice along the way, in case you meet any huddles.

 You might also benefit from contributions from other freelancers.
-For instance, an editor called Spike Wyatt had offered free website evaluations, and editing services for participants in Bamidele Onibalusi’s Earn Your First $1,000 as a Freelance Writer Challenge.
+For instance, an online freelance editor offered free website evaluations and editing services for participants in Bamidele Onibalusi’s Earn Your First $1,000 as a Freelance Writer Challenge.

 Hi, I’m Mercy Mmbone.
 My mission is to help beginner freelance writers find success online.
 Even if you don’t have a degree, becoming a successful freelance writer is not as difficult as you’d think.
 The most important thing you’ll need to get started is self-motivation.